syncfusion-content/uwp-docs/uwp/sfrangeslider/Overview.md

 ---
 layout: post
-title: Overview of SfRangeSlider control for UWP
-description: Overview of SfRangeSlider control for UWP
+title: Overview of SfRangeSlider control for UWP description:This section provides an features overview of SfRangeSlider control for UWP.
 platform: uwp
 control: SfRange Slider
 documentation: ug